LokeshWagh/LiveStock/README.md

 - 👨‍🌾 **User Registration & Login**
   Secure authentication  and authorization for farmers and buyers.

-- - 👨‍🌾 **Admin Section**
+- 👨‍🌾 **Admin Section**
   Admin have the access of adding and remove the cattles the cattles and See the users login in the website.

 - 🐄 **All Cattles Section**
   View a list of cattle available for sale with full details.

 - 🛒 **Add Cattle for Sale**
-  Registered users can list their cattle for others to buy.
+  Registered users can list their cattle for others to buy by contacting the admin using the sellproduct section.

 - 🧾 **Testimonials**
   Real reviews and feedback from users.